telerik/document-processing-docs/libraries/radspreadstreamprocessing/features/culture-spesific-predefined-formats.md

 # Culture Spescific Predefined Formats

-In __R3 2021__ we introduced the __BuiltInNumberFormats__ static class.
+Starting with R3 2021, __SpreadStreamProcessing__ exposes the __BuiltInNumberFormats__ static class.
 This class contains several methods that allow you to get a set of predefined formats.
-These formats are culture specific.
-This means that they depend on the operating system current culture.
-And for example if you set a currency format you will get the currency symbol for the current culture.
-Currently the following methods are exposed:
+These formats are culture-specific.
+This means that they depend on the current culture of the operating system.
+And for example, if you set a currency format you will get the currency symbol for the current culture.
+Currently, the following methods are exposed:

 |Method|Format in en-US culture|Description|
 |---|---|---|